 Electropositivity can be defined as the tendency of an atom to donate electrons to form positively charged cations.
 The property to form positively charged cations is most probably exhibited by the metallic elements in the periodic table, especially the alkali metals and the alkaline earth metals.

 Electropositivity is just the opposite of electronegativity.
 The highly electronegative elements have very low electropositivity whereas the highly electropositive elements have very low electronegativity.
 The electronegative elements usually form ionic salts with the electronegative elements.
 Sodium, which is a highly electropositive element, gives up an electron to obtain a stable electronic configuration.
 On the other hand, chlorine is a highly electronegative element that accepts an electron to achieve a stable octet.

 Therefore, the electropositive element sodium and the electronegative element chlorine can form an ionic bond with each other to give sodium chloride.
 Sodium chloride is also known as common salt which is consumed every day.

-The electropositivity is a metallic attribute; it is dependent on the metallic character of an element.
+Electropositivity is a metallic attribute; it is dependent on the metallic character of an element.
 This is the only reason why all the alkali metals are regarded as the most electropositive elements in the periodic table.
-Cesium and francium are the highest electropositive elements in the entire periodic table.
+Caesium and francium are the highest electropositive elements in the entire periodic table.
 Whereas, fluorine, chlorine, and oxygen are the most electronegative elements in the periodic table which also means that they are the least electropositive elements in the periodic table.